MichaelHaussmann/spil/docs/installation.md

 ## Testing the install

-You can test the installation with the shipped demo config `hamlet_conf`.
+Spil works out of the box with the shipped demo config `hamlet_conf`.

-In python, type
+In python, type:
 ```python
 from spil import Sid